2. Installing and Upgrading¶

 .iso file to a

-.iso file can also be written to a USB memory stick or
+.iso file can also be written to a USB memory stick.
+The

-Compact Flash card.
-The method used to write the file depends on the
+method used to write the file depends on the operating system.
+Examples

-operating system.
-Examples for several common operating systems are
+for several common operating systems are shown below.

 To install from a USB stick to another USB stick, two USB ports are needed, each with an inserted USB device.
 One USB stick contains the installer.
 The other USB stick is the destination for the FreeNAS® installation.
 Take care to select the correct USB device for the FreeNAS® installation.
 It is not possible to install FreeNAS® onto the same USB stick containing the installer.
 After installation, remove the installer USB stick.
 It might also be necessary to adjust the BIOS configuration to boot from the new FreeNAS® USB stick.